-A tehri is a fragrant rice pilaf with chunky vegetables that's a specialty in parts of north India.
-This one pot recipe is extremely low in fat, easy to make, and delicious to boot.
-It makes the perfect Indian dinner.
-It's also vegan, gluten-free, soy-free and nut-free, so it works for practically everyone.
+A vegetable tehri is a fragrant rice pilaf with chunky vegetables that's a specialty in parts of north India.
+This one pot tehri recipe is extremely low in fat, easy to make, and delicious to boot.
+It is the perfect Indian meal.

 When I am short on time and need a delicious weeknight meal everyone will love, I stir up a pot of veg tehri, a healthy, fragrant one-pot dish of rice and veggies from north India.